metaleap/mojo/atem/readme.md

 ```go
 func Eq(expr Expr, cmp Expr) bool
 ```
-Eq is the fallback comparator for `OpEq` calls with 2 operands that aren't both `ExprNumInt`s.
+Eq is the fallback for `OpEq` calls with 2 operands that aren't both `ExprNumInt`s.

 #### func  ListToBytes